-We’ve written before that we should probably never expect Mike Lombardi to write reasonably about any Browns player, manager, or presumptive draftee as long as Eric Mangini is coaching the team, and hope it will be soon enough that Lombardi can write something about the Browns and everybody can ignore it.
+We should probably never expect Mike Lombardi to write reasonably about any Browns player, manager, or presumptive draftee as long as Eric Mangini is coaching the team, and hopefully it will be soon enough that Lombardi can write something about the Browns and everybody can ignore it.
 But until then, here’s Lombardi’s latest, this time on Joe Haden:

 According to coaches around the league, Browns first-round pick Joe Haden has not been very impressive in camps and might not have enough speed to play corner.
 Maybe all that talk about some in the organization wanted [sic.] to take Kyle Wilson over Haden was true.

-We should probably start with the obvious question: What are “coaches around the league” doing at Browns camp?
+So what are “coaches around the league” doing at Browns camp?
 Did Mangini invite them?
 Did he send out tapes?
 If so, he’s come along way from Spygate.
+Or is it Browns coaches who are leaking the info?
+Because they want the team to do poorly so they can lose their jobs?

 Too many questions here, so let’s back up and review what we do know.

-- We know that Mike Lombardi was calling for Eric Mangini to be fired as Browns head coach only half-way through last season, and in doing so displayed a massive disrespect for logical integrity.
+- We know that Mike Lombardi was calling for Eric Mangini to be fired as Browns head coach only half-way through last season, and in doing so displayed a massive disrespect for logic and integrity.

 - We know that before Lombardi was fired from his position as a Raiders personnel guy and before Mangini took the head coaching job with the Jets, Lombardi once took a trip to interview Mangini for Oakland’s defensive coordinator position.
 Its safe to assume that Mangini rejected an offer by the Raiders.
 It’s also safe to speculate that Lombardi might have thought he could have gotten back into the league if “the right guy” was hired in Cleveland.